-Some experts have found a possible genetic connection (the condition is known to run in families) and several studies suggest PCOS is related to an unhealthy diet, poor lifestyle and lack of exercise, more likely a combination of all of the above factors coming together.
+Some experts have found a possible genetic connection (the condition is known to run in families) and several studies suggest PCOS is related to an unhealthy diet, poor lifestyle, and lack of exercise, more likely a combination of all of the above factors coming together.

-Let’s see in details:
+Let’s see in detail:

-Inflammation: can suppress hormones receptors activity and ovulation
+Inflammation: can suppress hormones receptors activity and ovulation.

 Low Thyroid Hormones: if your Thyroid is struggling to produce thyroid hormones this can have an impact on your ovaries’ capacity to ovulate.